 To the extent possible, Oracle makes every effort to treat Domestic Partners as a spouse.
-As such - for purposes of the Oracle seed, your medical plan coverage level (including your covered Domestic

-Partner) will be applied when determining your Oracle seed amount.
+As such - for purposes of the Oracle seed, your medical plan coverage level (including your covered Domestic Partner) will be applied when determining your Oracle seed amount.
 Visit the HSA Medical Plan Resource Center to view the Oracle seed table.
 Additionally - there is a potential savings advantage that Domestic Partners have with respect to allowable annual contributions.
 Provided each partner meets the eligibility requirements to participate in a health savings account (HSA) and you cover your partner on Oracle's HSA Medical Plan, you may both contribute up to the IRS annual family contribution maximum.

 When you enroll in the HSA Medical Plan, your account is established with Optum Bank and automatic payroll deductions fund your account based on your contribution election.
 Your Domestic Partner is required to independently open a health savings account (HSA) in his/her name and make direct contributions to the bank he/she selects.
-Click HERE to walk through the process of opening an account if needed.
+Click HERE for instructions on "How To" open up an account.
 You cannot use your health savings account (HSA) to pay for the qualified medical expenses of your Domestic Partner (unless your Domestic Partner is a dependent under Code 152).